camunda-community-hub/camunda-8-benchmark/README.md

 * The rate will be adjusted based on backpressure, so it should find a sustainable starter rate automatically
 * Completes tasks in the processes

+You can find a blog post describing this benchmarks in more detail here: [How to Benchmark Your Camunda 8 Cluster](https://blog.bernd-ruecker.com/how-to-benchmark-your-camunda-8-cluster-48ada4b047b6).

 # How-to run